ietf-wg-nmop/draft-ietf-nmop-network-incident-yang/draft-ietf-nmop-network-incident-yang.md

 might be an excessive use of system resources {{!RFC9940}}
 on the server side as well as network resources.
-Servers must ensure they have sufficient resources to fulfill this request; otherwise, they must reject the request using rpc errors defined in section 7.6.
+Servers must ensure they have sufficient resources to fulfill this request; otherwise, they can choose to block the connnection (e.g., block abusive IP address) to this client and/or reject the request using rpc errors defined in section 7.6.

 "incident-resolve": This RPC operation is used to resolve the network incident.
 If a malicious or buggy client performs an unexpectedly large number of this operation, the result might be an excessive use of system resources on the server side as well as network resources.
 Servers must ensure they have sufficient resources to fulfill this request;
-otherwise, they must reject the request without compromise on security of data-at-rest in the server.
+otherwise, they can choose to reject the request without compromise on security of data-at-rest in the server.

 "incident-acknowledge": This rpc operation is used to confirm the incident